Dozens killed in Mideast conflict that recalls 2014 Gaza war - WTMJ

 The fighting has taken on many hallmarks of that devastating 50-day conflict between Israel and Hamas, but with a startling new factor: a burst of fury from Israel’s Palestinian citizens in support of those living in the territories as well as counterviolence by Jewish Israelis.

-In response, Israel deployed border guards in two mixed Arab-Jewish cities that saw unrest in previous days, including the burning of a Jewish-owned restaurant and a synagogue, the fatal shooting of an Arab man and attacks on Arab-owned cars.
-It was a rare use of the paramilitary force, which is normally puts down protests by Palestinians in the West Bank and east Jerusalem.

-Palls of gray smoke rose in Gaza, as Israeli airstrikes struck apartment towers and hammered multiple Hamas security installations.
-In Israel, hundreds of rockets fired by Gaza’s Hamas rulers and other militants at times overwhelmed missile defenses and brought air raid sirens and explosions echoing across Tel Aviv, Israel’s biggest metropolitan area, and other cities.

-The death toll in Gaza rose to 53 Palestinians, including 14 children and three women, according to the Health Ministry.
-At least 320 have been wounded, including 86 children and 39 women.
-Six Israelis were killed by rocket fire, including the first death of an Israeli soldier in this round of conflict, along with three women and a child.
+The death toll in Gaza rose to 65 Palestinians, including 16 children and five women, according to the Health Ministry.
+At least 365 have been wounded, including 86 children and 39 women.
+Seven have been killed on the Israeli side by rocket fire, including the first death of an Israeli soldier in this round of conflict.
+The other deaths have been civilians, including three women and two children, one of them a 6-year-old killed in a rocket strike on an apartment building in the city of Sderot.
 Dozens in Israel have been wounded.

-There was no sign that either side is willing to back down.
-Prime Minister Benjamin Netanyahu has vowed to expand the offensive, saying “this will take time.”
-Hamas has called for a full-scale intifada, or uprising.
-The last such uprising began in 2000 and lasted more than five years.
+Islamic Jihad confirmed the deaths of seven members, and Hamas confirmed the death of a top commander and an unspecific number of others.
+The Israeli military says at least 30 Palestinians killed so far were militants.

 The latest eruption of violence began a month ago in Jerusalem, where heavy-handed police tactics during the Muslim holy month of Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers ignited protests and clashes with police.
 A focal point was the Al-Aqsa Mosque compound, a site sacred to Jews and Muslims.